lla4u/Dude-Influx-Grafana/README.md

 >
 > This tooling intend to use on an easy and efficient way the datalogs to:
 >  - Provide long term flight history,
->  - Provide capability to display flight map and related parameters for improving pilote usage,
+>  - Provide capability to display flight map and related parameters for improving pilote usage and safety,
+>  - Provide accurate informations like what is my average speed to considere preparing flight, what is my average landing speed,
 >  - ...

 ## What are the dependencies